xiaoyiming1999/DG-for-RMFD/README.md

 --gamma: float, the multiplicity of learning rate decay
 --steps: str, the epoch at which the learning rate decays
 --epoch: int, the number of total epochs

+#### Contact

+If you have any questions about the codes or would like to communicate about intelligent fault diagnosis, fault detection, please contact us.

+xiaoym@hnu.edu.cn

+Mentor E-mail：hdshao@hnu.edu.cn